 With chocolate, face paint and pumpkins in abundance, the scariest part of Halloween can be the clean up that follows.
 But fear not – our in-depth tests reveal the best cleaning products to use when trying to remove some of those tricky Halloween stains.

-From carpet stain removers to biological laundry liquids, we’ve tested all the cleaning products you’ll need to get your house back in order when Halloween is over, whether you’re facing sheets smudged with face paint or a carpet marked by trick-or-treat chocolate.
+Whether you’re facing sheets smudged with face paint or pumpkin-stained clothes, we’ve tested all the cleaning products you’ll need to get your house back in order when Halloween is over.

 How to get chocolate out of a carpet

 As your little ghouls devour their well-earned collection of trick-or-treat goodies, the chances of chocolate stains at Halloween is higher than normal.
 If you do find chocolate trampled into your living room carpet, don’t despair.

 Start by letting it solidify, as chocolate is easier to remove when it’s hardened.
 Once it’s dried out, use a butter knife or spoon to scrape as much of the chocolate off the carpet fibres as you can.
 Be gentle, as you don’t want to fray the carpet.
 When you can’t scrape out any more, give the area a quick vacuum to get rid of any stray flakes.